-Prior to commencing the registration process for Loose-Leads, it will be advisable to check the specific registration requirements with the BIR’s Regional District Office, or RDO, in the area in which the business is registered.
-This will enable a company to understand exactly what documents and information is required in advance – meaning the registration process should go a lot smoother!
+Before commencing the registration process for Loose-Leafs, it will be advisable to check the specific registration requirements with the BIR’s Regional District Office, or RDO, in the area in which the business is registered.
+This will enable a company to understand exactly what documents and information are required in advance – meaning the registration process should go a lot smoother!

 Annual BIR Compliance Requirements